-The committee of the Construction Bar Association is pleased to announce its inaugural essay competition, named in honour of one of the founders of the Association, Mr. Justice Mark Sanfey.
+The Executive Committee of the Construction Bar Association of Ireland is pleased to invite entries for its annual essay competition, now in its second year, named in honour of one of the founders and former Chair of the Association, Mr. Justice Mark Sanfey.

 The competition is open to all disciplines, including practitioners and academics, and the committee would particularly welcome entries from third-level and postgraduate students of the various programmes on construction law and practice in Ireland.

 Essay topics should relate to construction law.
 Possible topics could be drawn from standard form contracts, performance securities, insurance, forms of dispute resolution in construction, issues arising in practice, and legal issues considered in recent caselaw, whether of the Irish courts or internationally.
 The judging panel (“the Panel”) will be appointed by the Executive Committee and will be chaired by an esteemed member of the Association, Anthony Hussey, formerly a Partner of Hussey Fraser Solicitors, and now of Anthony Hussey ADR Limited.

 The winner of the First Prize will be awarded €1,000, and will be invited to present their paper at a meeting of the Construction Bar Association.

 The Panel will also award a Second Prize of €500.

 The Panel, at its discretion, may recognise one or more papers as ‘Highly Commended’, for which the authors will be rewarded with a copy of Anthony Hussey’s “Construction Adjudication in Ireland.”